ThatQuiz Test Library Take this test now

 B) Through analysis of skid marks, vehicle damage, and sometimes using event data recorders (EDRs)

-C) By guessing based on the damage
+C) By asking the driver

-D) By asking the driver
+D) By the color of the vehicle

 • 93.
 What is the role of a forensic engineer in accident investigation?

-A) To provide legal advice to the parties involved
+B) To provide legal advice to the parties involved

-B) To direct traffic at the scene
+C) To direct traffic at the scene

-C) To provide expert analysis of the mechanical and physical aspects of the accident
+D) To provide expert analysis of the mechanical and physical aspects of the accident

 • 94.
 Why are witness statements important in accident investigation?